naor4n/quotes/README.md

+# quotes-by-author-goodreads
-# Program for generating a randopm quote by the author that is entered
+## Program for generating a randopm quote by the author that is entered

-# Quotes are fetched from goodreads
+Quotes are fetched from goodreads